trisulnsm/dinodoc/trisuldocs/docs/ug/ui/module_templates.md

 ## Existing Modules

-The existing modules module provides a centralized view of all existing modules in the system, allowing you to easily select and add them to the dashboard.
+The existing modules module provides a centralized view of all existing modules in the system, allowing you to easily select from inside the dashboard and add them to the dashboard.
 Select the modules you would like to add and click Select.

 ![](images/existingmodules_modtemp.png)

 ## Custom URL Page

-The Custom URL Page Module allows you to create a custom page with a unique URL, displaying specific data, metrics, or information into your module.
+The Custom URL Page Module allows you to create a custom module by providing a page URL.
+This displays specific data, metrics, or information of that page into your module.

-In the following example, the URL of the map has been given as input and that page has been added as a module.
+In the following example, the URL of the Trisul's flow map has been given as input and information on that page has been added as a module.

 ![](images/urlpage_modtemp.png)